GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/README.md

 (To use the other streams .pck in the Sound Editor):

-5.  export all wem and bnk files using FusionTools and create new pck with Sound Editor 2017/18 or Sound Editor 2.1.0.1 (working)
+5.  export all wem and bnk files using FusionTools, export 2428910049.bnk and 1051509953.bnk using HxD Editor and create new pck with Sound Editor 2017/18 or Sound Editor 2.1.0.1 (working)

     Voice = wem and Sfx = bnk

     or Voice = wem + bnk

 5,1.
-Modify with HxD Editor the default.pck file from "Sound Editor/templates", replace all code (make backup before):
+Modify with HxD Editor the default.pck file from the "Sound Editor/templates" folder, replace all code (make backup before):

 for StreamsSpa.pck: